majdoss/ADXL345-Accelerometer-Application/README.md

 # ADXL345-Accelerometer-Application
 Developed an AXI-Lite SPI Master IP Block in VHDL to interface with the Digilent ADXL345 Accelerometer through one of the Pmod connectors of a Zedboard - Xilinx Zynq-7000 SoC.
 To transfer a specific number of bytes between the SPI Master and Slave (Accelerometer) devices, I utilized the Programmable System (PS) fabric of the Xilinx Zynq device that includes a software-programmable processor.
 Developed using the C programming language the corresponding driver functions and an application program that implements a digital level, a tool that would return the angle of incline of the Zedboard.

-Note: The SPI_Master.vhd and SPI_Master_With_Single_CS.vhd files were taken from https://github.com/nandland/spi-master/tree/master/VHDL/source and have been slightly modified accordingly for my application.
+<ins>Note:<ins> The SPI_Master.vhd and SPI_Master_With_Single_CS.vhd files were taken from https://github.com/nandland/spi-master/tree/master/VHDL/source and have been slightly modified accordingly for my application.